 I’ve been focusing on number recognition with my four-year-old and wanted to continue reviewing this daily with him.

 If you have read other posts regarding calendar pieces you know this is a very quick way to review concepts quickly.

 This month the calendar pieces have base ten blocks, tally marks, ten frames, and expressions.

 So grab a math journal and colored pencils for each of your kiddos, and have some fun with these pieces.

 The Pattern of Calendar Pieces:

-To begin, discuss in detail the model they see, and ALL the color on the piece.
+Use this calendar lesson plan to discuss in detail the model they see, and ALL the colors on the piece.

 - What number does it represent?